YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 The format code is any one of the following:

 1. B[INARY] - Binary format, used for database reorganization or short term backups.
-MUPIP EXTRACT -FORMAT=BINARY works much faster than MUPIP EXTRACT -FORMAT=GO and MUPIP EXTRACT -FORMAT=ZWR.
+MUPIP EXTRACT FORMAT=BINARY works much faster than MUPIP EXTRACT FORMAT=GO and MUPIP EXTRACT FORMAT=ZWR.
 Note: There is no defined standard to transport binary data from one YottaDB implementation to another.
 Furthermore, YottaDB reserves the right to modify the binary format in new versions.
 The first record of a BINARY format data file contains the header label.
 The header label is 87 characters long.
 The following table illustrates the components of the header label.

    +----------------------------+----------------------------------------------------------------------------------------------------------------------+
    | Characters                 | Explanation                                                                                                          |